Leveraging Image Matching Toward End-to-End Relative Camera Pose Regression: Method

 \section{Method}

-Our goal, given two images of the same scene captured from different viewpoints, is to predict the relative position and orientation between the two respective cameras, including the distance between their centers.
-We achieve this goal by introducing a 3-module architecture, a feature extraction module, a matching and warping module, and a pose regression head.
-Below we describe the three modules and the loss function.
-See Fig. \ref{fig:network_architecture}, describing the architecture of our model.
+Our goal, given two images of a scene captured from different viewpoints, is to predict the relative position and orientation between the two respective cameras, including the distance between their centers.
+Similar to recent approaches to end-to-end RPR networks \cite{arnold2022map,rockwell20228}, we use a three-module architecture (see Fig.~\ref{fig:network_architecture}), a frozen feature extraction module, a matching and warping module, and a pose regression head.
+Our architecture improves over previous work by relying on the powerful LoFTR IM architecture~\cite{sun2021loftr} to produce a semi-dense feature map, warping the feature maps by utilizing hard matches between the produced features, followed by a camera motion regressor, which is trained by a loss in which translation direction and scale are separated into different terms.
+These modifications allow us to significantly improve accuracy and achieve cross-scene and cross-dataset generalization.
+Below we describe the three modules and our loss function.